-The final copy of the thesis must be prepared and submitted according to the University guidelines for Electronic Theses and Dissertations (ETD).
-A hard copy of the final thesis should be provided to each member of the advisory committee and to the Department of Human Genetics.
+The final copy of the M.S. thesis must be prepared and submitted according to the University guidelines for Electronic Theses and Dissertations (ETD).

 M.P.H.
 IN PUBLIC HEALTH GENETICS

 Application for admission must be made through the Graduate School of Public Health Office of Student Affairs.